Biophysics

 About Biophysics

-The biophysics program is intended to keep all of the options available to students in either biology or physics, while opening new opportunities in fields that benefit from the combination, such as pharmaceutical companies.
-The biophysics program is excellent preparation for the medical profession.
-Biophysicists make a tremendous impact in medical radiology, where imaging techniques like MRI, PET, and ultrasound are based on physical phenomena.
-The Science One program is an ideal entry point for this program as it integrates both physical and biological sciences; however, there is no reason why students in the regular first year science stream cannot take this program as well.
+The biophysics program is intended to keep all of the options available to you if you're in either biology or physics, while opening new opportunities in fields that benefit from the combination, such as pharmaceutical companies.
+The program is excellent preparation for the medical profession.
+The Science One program is an ideal entry point for this program as it integrates both physical and biological sciences.
+However, there is no reason why students in the regular first year science stream cannot take this program as well.

 Skills